BearOffice/Windows-Service-Disable-Command-Generator/README.md

 # Windows-Service-Disable-Command-Generator
-Generate command can be used in powershell to disable unnecessary windows services quickly.
+Generate command that can be used in powershell to disable unnecessary windows services quickly.

 *open .dib with .Net Interactive.